 Table of Contents

-The hiring process in 2025 is different from just a few years ago.
+The hiring process in 2026 is different from just a few years ago.
 Recruiters use Applicant Tracking Systems (ATS) to filter resumes.
 AI screening tools sort candidates before a human even looks at an application.
 A single role can attract hundreds of applicants, and most resumes never make it past the first filter.

 This guide exists to help you compete in this new environment.
 You will learn which AI tools are worth your time, how to use them, and how to avoid common mistakes.
 The tools in this list are among the most recommended across multiple sources, including career platforms, user reviews, and recruiter feedback.
 The focus is on practical use, not hype.
+If your first stop is polishing the core document, our deep dive on AI for resume writing walks through tailoring bullet points, keywords, and formatting.

 Who Should Use This Guide